HaVonTe1/de.dkutzer.demo.microservices/README.md

 In most cases it is a wise idea to store all log messages of all services and instances in a central log storage like an ELK stack.

 #### Zipkin
-[Zipkin](https://zipkin.io/) is a wonderful to visualize distributed requests inside a microservice system.
+[Zipkin](https://zipkin.io/) is a wonderful tool to visualize distributed requests inside a microservice system.
 Here is an example of a creation of a new developer over the gateway in the developer-service.
 The DeveloperCreated Event is consumed by the planning-service.

 ![](static/Screenshot_Zipkin.png)